 Is Baltimore going to be a sizzling real estate market for investors over the next twelve months?
-According to NeighborhoodScout's data, Baltimore's appreciation rate has been at or slightly above the national average over the last twelve months, at 8.29 percent.
-Baltimore's appreciation rate in the most recent quarter was 2.61 percent, which equates to a 10.85 percent (annual rate).
-In comparison to the rest of Maryland, Baltimore's most recent annual appreciation rate is higher than that of half of the state's other cities and towns.
+According to NeighborhoodScout's data, Baltimore's appreciation rate has been at 11.02 percent over the last year.
+Baltimore's appreciation rate in the most recent quarter was 0.72 percent, which equates to 2.92 percent (annual appreciation).
+In comparison to the rest of Maryland, Baltimore's most recent annual appreciation rate is higher than 50% of the other cities and towns in Maryland.

 You can either choose to invest in your future or market your home to potential buyers.
 If you are looking for an affordable real estate market with a high potential for return on investment, you should consider Baltimore, MD.
 New employers and investments continue to add to the long list of reasons why people desire to live in Maryland.
 In this article, our focus will be on the current state of the Baltimore real estate market and how it can affect investors and home buyers.